ffont/freesound-explorer/README.md

 Visual interface for exploring Freesound content in a 2-dimensional space and create music :)
 For each query, a dimensionality reduction Javascript library ([tSNEJS](https://github.com/karpathy/tsnejs)) is used for arranging the sounds in the 2-dimensional space.

 Freesound Explorer uses a python [Flask](http://flask.pocoo.org) backend for handling user accounts, but it can also be run statically without the backend (with reduced functionality and no user handling).

+Use Freesound Explorer live here: [http://labs.freesound.org/fse/](http://labs.freesound.org/fse/)

-You can try the "reduced" Freesound Explorer here: [https://ffont.github.io/freesound-explorer/](https://ffont.github.io/freesound-explorer/)
+You can also try the reduced statically-hosted Freesound Explorer version here: [https://ffont.github.io/freesound-explorer/](https://ffont.github.io/freesound-explorer/)

 # Development
 ## Front-end